 Top of the page

-Several types of behavioural methods are used for treating urinary incontinence: bladder training, habit training, biofeedback, and pelvic muscle exercises.
-People who have incontinence due to physical or mental limitations (functional incontinence) can try timed voiding and prompted voiding.
+Several types of behavioural methods are used for treating urinary incontinence: bladder training, pelvic muscle exercises (Kegels), and biofeedback.
+People who have incontinence due to physical or mental limitations (functional incontinence) also have options.
+They can plan to use the toilet before they feel like they need to go.
+Or they can schedule regular times to use the toilet.

 Learning biofeedback requires practice in a lab or other setting with the guidance of a trained therapist.
 Home biofeedback units also are available.